Henry Segerman: 3D printing

-Mathematicians used to rely on wooden or plaster models to visualizing complex geometrical shapes.
+Mathematicians used to rely on wooden or plaster models to visualize complex geometrical shapes.
 Nowadays, if they can be described mathematically, we can "print" them with 3D printers.
 Segerman uses mathematical tools including quaternions, Euclidean and non-Euclidean geometries and stereographic projection to create instructions for 3D printers.
 Sometimes the goal is to produce a work of art.
 Sometimes it is to shed light on four-dimensional geometry or some other field such as mathematical group theory.
 Sometimes it is both.
 One of his sculptures depicts a set of monkeys joined together to form a 4-dimensional hypercube.

 Segerman's techniques help us visualize a four dimensional world.
 Just as the frame of a cube can cast a shadow on a flat wall, Segerman makes analogous shadows of four dimensional objects via a 3D printer.
 Segerman has also explored kinetic artwork, designing mechanisms that move in unusual or seemingly paradoxical ways.

 Recreational mathematics

 Segerman has appeared as a recreational mathematician at Gathering 4 Gardner conferences and is a frequent contributor to Numberphile.

 Combining his interests in mathematics and art he is one of 24 mathematicians and artists who make up the Mathemalchemy Team.

 In another foray into recreational mathematics Segerman founded Dice Lab with mathematical artist Robert Fathauer.
-Using computer search and help from fellow recreational mathematician Robert Bosch, they created a "numerically balanced" 120-sided die.
+Using computer search and help from fellow recreational mathematician Robert Bosch, they created a "numerically balanced" 120-sided die in the shape of a disdyakis triacontahedron.
 It is the "biggest, most complex fair die possible".
-They concede that the die is "expensive and there’s no real use for it", but it still theoretically interesting.
+They concede that the die is "expensive and there’s no real use for it", but it's still theoretically interesting.